-YUM Dinger Review: Ol’ Reliable
+YUM Dinger Review: Better than the Senko?

 One of the most reliable styles of pond fishing bait is the stick bait.
 However, there are lots of variations of this bait.
 It can be tough to know what the right choice is.
 The Yamamoto Senko is the most popular option, albeit the best in most cases.
 But today, we’ll be talking about a sleeper pick in the stick bait category: the YUM Dinger.